 In the past, adoption agencies discouraged families from adopting an older child if they had younger kids.
 They reasoned that this type of adoption would disrupt the birth order of the family.
 Today however, many Christian adoptive families are choosing this type of adoption.

 You may feel like God is leading you to adopt an older child, but worry how disrupting your family’s birth order could affect your younger kids.
 It’s something worth considering.
-Here are tips for helping your children adjust after you adopt an older child.

 Talk About Adoption

 Prepare your biological kids for adoption by introducing the topic to them.
 Kids are curious.
 They’ll want to know what adoption is and why you want to adopt.
 You can introduce adoption to your kids by:

 - Getting together with another family who has adopted an older child.
 They can share what it was like, and may have some valuable tips for you!

 - Keeping your adoption discussions a normal part of your daily life.
 Ask your kids questions and allow them to ask you questions.
 If you don’t know the answer, do the research with your kids to find the answer.

 - Explaining how families can grow through adoption, just like having a baby grows a family.